kimettog/airgun-1/docs/index.rst

 AirGun is a Python library which is build over `Widgetastic`_ and `navmazing`_ to make Satellite 6 UI testing easier.

-AirGun is written in Python 3 and do not plan to support Python 2.
+AirGun is written in Python 3.
+There is currently no plan to support Python 2.
 AirGun supports Satellite 6.4 and above and Foreman 1.17 and above (with vertical navigation).